Ceramic Clear Braces

 How Ceramic Braces Work

-The main component of ceramic braces is the arch wire, which runs along the teeth.
-The archwire places pressure on the teeth through the ceramic brackets.
+The main component of it is the arch wire, which runs along the teeth.
+The archwire places pressure on the teeth through the brackets.
 The brackets are either bonded to the teeth directly or through orthodontic bands, and are held to the arch wire through elastic bands.

 The pressure level from the archwire to the teeth is adjusted by the dentist, so the teeth can move in the correct position slowly to minimize pain.
 As the teeth move into the correct position, the pressure is released.
 Because the pressure is gone, the arch wire needs to be re-adjusted so your teeth can move more.
 This process is done monthly.
 This procedure is repeated regularly for one to four years depending on the severity of the case and the age of the patient.

-Ceramic braces are not as strong as metallic ones.
-They need more attention and care than all-metal braces.
+These braces are not as strong as metallic ones.
+They need more attention and care.
 The following essential points are worth noting:

 - Avoid foods that can stain them.
 Specifically, avoid tobacco, berries, tomato, liquor products, dark sodas, coffee and foods rich in artificial coloring.

 - You must be on top of your oral hygiene.
 The structure of these devices have the chance of plaque forming more than those without them.
 Brushing, and flossing twice a day, and rinsing your mouth after every meal is a good way to avoid tooth decay.
 Your dentist may have you brush with a special interdental toothbrush.